john-zhang1/3DUItoDSpace/README.md

-an experimental 3D UI to allow users to capture and describe digital material in DSpace, to add fun and excitement to explore the repositories.
+An experimental 3D UI to allow users to capture and describe digital material in DSpace, to add fun and excitement to explore the repositories.

 # Angular Three